-As we head into autumn, the team here at Protex Pest Control get ready for the increase in call outs to deal with rats and mice.
-Here’s our top tips to help you prevent mice or rats entering your property.
+As we head into the colder season, the team here at Protex Pest Control get ready for the increase in call outs to deal with rats and mice.
+Here’s our top tips to help you stop mice or rats entering your property.

 While rats and mice are around in abundance all year long, they do tend to become more of a pest as the colder days set in.
 During the summer months, food is readily available outside in their natural habitats, such as crops and berries.
 Also, they can keep safe and warm within the long grass and bushes.